Goals

 Here you will need to have two windows working at one time: One running

-a browser (say Netscape on your workstation) and the other to edit, compile, and
+a browser (say Firefox on your workstation) and the other to edit, compile, and

 run commands in the Java Development Kit(JDK).
 The various versions